Organizers will provide training data for all language pairs.

 score folders are organized into sub-folders for each task and round as follows:

-submission/task1/round1: for the runs submitted to the first round of the first taks.
+submission/task1/round1: for the runs submitted to the first round of the first task.
 Similar structure for the other tasks and rounds.

-score/task1/round1: for the performance scores of the runs submitted to the first round of the first taks.
+score/task1/round1: for the performance scores of the runs submitted to the first round of the first task.
 Similar structure for the other tasks and rounds.

 Participants which do not take part in a given task or round can simply delete the corresponding sub-folders.